 (Note: Your application is not received by ISU until you click “Save and Submit” and pay the application fee.)
 We recommend you complete the application form in order to submit and upload documents as they are available or completed.

-- TOEFL, IELTS or PTE official scores of 100 IBT/ 600 PBT, 7.0 IELTS, or 63 PTE required (nonnative speaking applicants only) reported directly to ISU by ETS and a copy of exam scores uploaded into the online application system.
+- TOEFL, IELTS or PTE official scores of 95 IBT* (100 preferred); 587 PBT (600 preferred); 7.0 IELTS; 68 PTE; 115 Duolingo (only approved through Spring 2025 entry term admission cycle) (nonnative speaking applicants only) reported directly to ISU by ETS and a copy of exam scores uploaded into the online application system.
 Test scores are not required if the applicant has earned (or will earn before entering the graduate program at ISU) a bachelor’s or master’s degree from a country where English is the only official language.
 The Department of English required minimum scores are higher than those required by ISU in general.
 The department will only consider applications once the required minimum score is met and official scores reported directly to ISU.
 The department does not offer conditional admission to applicants not meeting the required minimum scores.

 Iowa State University Inst Code: 6306